The Ultimate Guide To Church Video Production Equipment

 The audio mixer should include enough inputs for connecting all your mics.
 Unless you have a lot of microphones, an eight-channel analog or digital mixer should suit your needs.

-Last Thoughts on Equipment for Quality Video Production
+Last Thoughts on Video Production Equipment

 The most essential items for a quality video production include cameras, mics, and computer software.
 Along with these items, you may want video mixers, audio mixers, tripods, stabilizers, lights, and reflectors.